institution/cc94/README.md

 cc94
 ====

-cc94 is a remake of the Colonization game from 1994.
-It's based on original graphics files so a copy of Colonization is required to play.
+Remake of the Sid Meier's Colonization game from 1994.
+Based on original graphics files so a copy of Colonization is required to play.

-cc94 is currently in early version of 0.2.0
+Version 0.2.0 (early preview)

 How to play
 -----------

-Multiplatform web browser version (development preview): http://institution.github.io/cc94/
+Multiplatform web browser version: http://institution.github.io/cc94/

 Interface